Ticket #3607 (closed defect: fixed)

 We don't want to deal with DOS end-of-line style, it's from 70's :)

-Changed 13 months ago by walter
+comment:6 Changed 12 years ago by walter

 I didn't run genpot, I ran build and got no warnings.
 And when I ran the activity, I got the proper strings in Spanish.